Digital Camera Sensors and ISO

 We have seen how the Signal to Noise Ratio for shot noise depends on the number of photons arriving at a pixel during the exposure.

 The brightness (more correctly, illuminance) of an image falling on an area of the sensor is the number of photons per square micron of area.
-So for a given scene and exposure, the number of photons falling onto a pixel is proportional to the area of the pixel.
+For a given scene and exposure, the number of photons falling onto a pixel is proportional to the area of the pixel.
 Also, the capacity of a pixel to hold electrons (and thereby to count photons) is proportional to its surface area.

 Let us compare a full-frame sensor with an APS-C sensor, both with the same number of pixels.
-The full frame camera has a larger sensor: 36 mm wide vs 22.4 mm wide.
-So each pixel in the full-frame sensor is 1.6 times bigger on each axis.
+The full frame camera has a larger sensor: 36 mm wide vs 22.4 mm wide for the APS-C. So each pixel in the full-frame sensor is 1.6 times bigger on each axis.
 The surface area of a full-frame pixel is therefore 2.56 times the area of an APS-C pixel.
 If we photograph the same scene at the same exposure, hence same illuminance on the sensor, the full frame pixels will receive 2.56 times as many photons as their APS-C counterpart.
 In doing so, the full-frame sensor will have benefited by an increase in signal to noise ratio of √2.56 (i.e. 1.6) and will produce the cleaner image.

 Even if we compare cameras with the same size of sensor, we see that manufacturers have a trade-off to make when choosing size of pixel.
 On the one hand, reducing pixel size allows more pixels to be designed into the sensor, increasing spatial resolution.
 On the other hand, increasing pixel size offers better performance at the pixel level and a potentially cleaner image.

-For example a top-of-the-range Canon 1Dx ii has 20 million pixels of size 6.6µm compared to a much less expensive Canon 5D iv with 30 million pixels of 5.4µm.
+For example a top-of-the-range Canon 1Dx has 20 million pixels of size 6.6µm compared to a less expensive Canon 5D with 30 million pixels of 5.4µm.
 Similarly the Sony A7S has just 12 million pixels of 8.4µm giving much better low-light performance than its stablemate A7iii with twice as many pixels but of 6µm.
 Choosing larger pixels means less resolution but potentially better image quality.
 For marketing purposes, manufacturers tend to advertise the number of mega-pixels but we can see that this is only half the story.

 Equivalence of sensor formats